p-zielinski/voucherify-ruby-sdk/docs/PublicationsApi.md

   join_once: true, # Boolean | Through this flag, you can control if a particular person gets only one and always the same code even if the app sends multiple publication requests.
 It means that if you have a referral program, a referrer is assigned only to one code if an integration sends publication requests more than once for the same customer.
   voucher: 'voucher_example', # String | Code of voucher being published.
   campaign: VoucherifySdk::CreatePublicationCampaign.new, # CreatePublicationCampaign | Create publication with campaign.
-  source_id: 'source_id_example', # String | The merchant’s publication ID if it is different from the Voucherify publication ID.
+  source_id: 'source_id_example', # String | The merchants publication ID if it is different from the Voucherify publication ID.
 Its an optional tracking identifier of a publication.
 It is really useful in case of an integration between multiple systems.
 It can be a publication ID from a CRM system, database or 3rd-party service.
 If source_id is provided only 1 voucher can be published per request.
   metadata: { key: 3.56} # Object | The metadata object stores all custom attributes assigned to the publication.
 A set of key/value pairs that you can attach to a publication object.
 It can be useful for storing additional information about the publication in a structured format.
 }